stijuh/DiscordDockerManager/README.md

 - **DISCORD_TOKEN** ~ this is the token of your discord bot, as created in the [discord developer portal](https://discord.com/developers)
 - **ADMINS** ~ A list of user id's that are allowed to use the bot.
 It is comma seperated.
+- **GUILDS** ~ A list of guild (also known as a server) id's that the commands will be usable in.
+It is comma seperated.

 See the example.env for.. well, examples.